andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li> Double-click on "PHP Manager".</li>
       <li> Under PHP Extensions, click on "Enable or disable an extension".</li>
       <li> Look for php_imap.dll, php_intl.dll, & php_opcache.dll</li>
-      <li> One by one enable them by clicking "Enable" located, under "actions", at the upper right corner.</li>
+      <li> One by one enable them by clicking "Enable" located, under "actions", in the upper right corner.</li>
-      <li> Return to Osticket Installer browser and refresh it, and observe the changes.</li>
+      <li> Return to osticket Installer browser and refresh it, and observe the changes.</li>
     </ol>

 Image Display of Step 8: 3.A-C